Copyright (c) 2007-2024 THE THRASH METAL GUIDE

 Eyeclöser Full-length, 2023

-"Progression or Decline" has already embraced the 90's groovy influences, but the music is really creepy and effective on "Too Much Pressure", and hyper-active and hectic on then semi-technical curiosity "The Moralist".
-The stop-and-go technique comes forward on the jarring unnerving "Stupid, Arrogant and Fooled", before "It's Up To You" throws bouts of intriguing quirky rhythms at the audience, think mid-period Prong with a pinch of the Swiss Lunacy, the closing "The Lies They Tell" a true revelation, choppy deviant technicaller of the old school that may even enchant the guys' compatriots Decision D and Sacrosanct.
+"Progression or Decline" has already embraced the 90's groovy influences, but the music is really creepy and effective on "Too Much Pressure", and hyper-active and hectic on the semi-technical curiosity "The Moralist".
+The stop-and-go technique comes forward on the jarring unnerving "Stupid, Arrogant and Fooled", before "It's Up to You" throws bouts of intriguing quirky rhythms at the audience, think mid-period Prong with a pinch of the Swiss Lunacy, the closing "The Lies They Tell" a true revelation, choppy deviant technicaller of the old school that may even enchant the guys' compatriots Decision D and Sacrosanct.

 Progression or Decline Full-length, 1993